-The Company has investments in private insurance and consulting companies with a carrying value of \$63 million and \$56 million at December 31, 2023 and 2022, respectively.
+The Company has investments in private insurance brokerage and consulting companies with a carrying value of \$75 million and \$63 million at December 31, 2024 and 2023, respectively.
 These investments are accounted for using the equity method of accounting, the results of which are included in revenue in the consolidated statements of income and the carrying value of which is included in other assets in the consolidated balance sheets.
 The Company records its share of income or loss on its equity method investments, some of which are on a one quarter lag basis.
-In December 2021, the Company increased its ownership in Marsh India from 49% to 92%.
-Prior to the increase in ownership, the Company accounted for the investment under the equity method of accounting.